Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "Either our math - and I don’t mean we made a mistake, I mean *all* math - is wrong... or the shields don’t work how we think they work," Wilo explained.

-"…Okay.
+"...Okay.
 Please don’t take this the wrong way, but when you say *‘how we think,’* my concern is going to be about the *shield* bit of this.
 What do you mean by ‘the *shield* doesn’t work?’"

-"It… ain’t an electrostatic field like the ones around this station.
+"It... ain’t an electrostatic field like the ones around this station.
 We’ve known that for, like, yonks," Lewis said.
 "An ES field operates at lightspeed, but a star system is light-hours across."

 "And yet a *‘football’* creates a field that places it in direct superluminal causal contact with events at the field antinode," Vakno said.

 "It still blocks stuff, even though it should take *hours* to notice that stuff happening," Lewis supplied.

-"...Yes, thanks Lewis…" Darcy nodded.
+"...Yes, thanks Lewis..."
+Darcy nodded.

 "Dude, you *did* ask me to dumb it down."